sodadata/docs/soda-cl/optional-config.md

 ```
 3. Save your changes.

 You can also use a variable to pass the value of a check identity at scan time, as in the example below.
+You cannot use variables in checks you write in an agreement in Soda Cloud as it is impossible to provide the variable values at scan time.
 Read more about using [in-check variables]({% link soda-cl/filters.md %}#configure-variables-in-sodacl).
 {% include code-header.html %}
 ```yaml
 checks for dim_product: